Faculty and Staff

 After coming to UW Oshkosh, he has been teaching several classes in human and regional geography and, more recently, in cartography.
 His current research interests focus on population dynamics and electoral behavior, and he (in collaboration with other colleagues) published several articles on both topics, including demographic trends in Europe and presidential elections in the United States and Wisconsin.

 He is the co-author of three books on ethnic geography of Wisconsin, sports geography in Europe, and world regional geography.
-He loves teaching cartography and making various types of maps with computer technology.

 M.S., UW-Milwaukee, 2009